HarishKumar097/test-package/README.md

 console.log("All Media Assets:", allMediaAssets);
 ```

-#### Get Media Asset by ID
+#### Get Media Asset by ID:

 Use the `getMediaAssetById` method to retrieve a specific media asset by its ID.
-Replace `mediaId` with the actual ID of the media asset you want to fetch.
+Provide `mediaId`of the asset to fetch its details.
 Refer to the [Get a media by ID](https://docs.fastpix.io/reference/get-media) API documentation for more details.

 ```javascript
 // Define the parameter for fetching a specific media asset by ID.